secretengineer/GreenHouse-Tender-2/README.md

 # Greenhouse Monitoring

-A cloud-based system to monitor and control a greenhouse environment using an ESP32 microcontroller, ESP32-CAM for video, Firebase for data storage and notifications, and a Flutter mobile app for a modern user interface.
+A cloud-based (or local, non-cloud, non-internet option for grid-down scenarios) system to monitor and control a greenhouse environment using an ESP32 microcontroller, ESP32-CAM for video, Firebase for data storage and notifications, and a Flutter mobile app for a modern user interface.

 ## Overview